Volkswagen in Zwickau, Chemnitz, and Dresden

 Since then, Volkswagen Sachsen GmbH has included the Zwickau vehicle plant, the Chemnitz engine plant and the Gläserne Manufaktur Dresden.
 Volkswagen Sachsen GmbH employs 11,500 people (including the Volkswagen Training Institute).
 Around 98 percent of the workforce have completed specialist vocational training or have a master craftsman, university or college degree.
 The average age is around 45 years and the proportion of women is currently 12.7 percent.

 The Zwickau vehicle plant covers an area of 1,800,000 square meters.
-This is equivalent to the size of 252 soccer pitches.
+That is equivalent to 252 soccer fields.

-Only fully electric vehicles such as the Volkswagen ID.3, ID.4 & ID.5, the Audi Q4 e-tron and Sportback e-tron and the Seat Cupra Born are produced in Zwickau.
-The transformation of the Zwickau plant into an all-electric multi-brand site was completed in January 2022 with the start of production of the ID.5.
+Only fully electric vehicles such as the Volkswagen ID.3, ID.4 & ID.5, the Audi Q4 e-tron and Sportback e-tron, and the Seat Cupra Born are produced in Zwickau.
+In January 2022, the start of production of the ID.5 completed the transformation of the Zwickau plant into a pure multi-brand electric vehicle location.

 Transparent Factory Dresden